 Antiviral and pain medicine are used to treat the virus.
 Taking your medicine immediately can help your rash heal faster and be less painful.
 Avoid contact with people until your blisters crust over.
 It’s especially important to avoid contact with people who are at risk, like pregnant women and infants.
 Seek treatment immediately if you think you have shingles.
 Fortunately, there are convenient options to get treatment:

-- Start a Virtuwell visit for 24/7 treatment without an appointment.
-Just answer a few questions, and you’ll get your diagnosis and treatment plan from a board-certified nurse practitioner for $89 or less, depending on your insurance.
+• Start a Virtuwell visit – no appointment needed.
+Just answer a few questions, and you’ll get your diagnosis and treatment plan from one of our nurse practitioners for $89 or less, depending on your insurance.